DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 This project has [MIT License](LICENSE)

-Please make sure your need is within the license of the depencies.
+Please make sure your need is within the license of the dependencies.